Sanford Health among nation's top performing hospitals for treatment of heart attack patients

 Award recognizes sustained, high-level performance in quality of care

-The performance achievement awards recognize Sanford Health’s commitment and success in implementing a higher standard of care for heart attack patients and signifies that Sanford Health has reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.
+The award recognizes Sanford Health’s commitment and success in implementing a higher standard of care for heart attack patients and signifies that Sanford Health has reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.

-To receive this award, Sanford Health demonstrated sustained achievement in the Chest Pain ̶ MI Registry for two consecutive years (2020 and 2021), and performed at the highest level for specific performance measures.
+To receive the Chest Pain ̶ MI Registry Platinum Performance Achievement Award, Sanford Health demonstrated sustained achievement in the Chest Pain ̶ MI Registry for two consecutive years (2020 and 2021), and performed at the highest level for specific performance measures.
 Full participation in the registry engages hospitals in a robust quality improvement process using data to drive improvements in adherence to guideline recommendations and overall quality of care provided to heart attack patients.

 “When it comes to treating heart attacks, every second counts,” said Nate Blessen, system executive director of cardiovascular services.
 “We take pride in putting the latest technology in the hands of top cardiology experts at Sanford Health, and this recognition confirms our continued investment in producing exceptional care.”